LauncherOne: Engines

-LauncherOne will be a two-stage air-launched vehicle using Newton engines, RP-1/LOX liquid rocket engines.
+LauncherOne is a two-stage air-launched vehicle using Newton engines, RP-1/LOX liquid rocket engines.
 The second stage was to be powered by NewtonOne, a 211 kN thrust engine.
 It was originally intended that the first stage will be powered by a scaled-up design of the same basic technology as NewtonOne, called NewtonTwo, with 211.5 kN of thrust.
-Both engines have been designed, and as of January 2014 first articles have been built.
+Both engines had been designed, and as of January 2014 first articles were built.
 NewtonOne was tested up to a full-duration burn of five minutes.
 NewtonTwo made several short-duration firings by early 2014.